Frequently asked questions

 Yes.
 There are no restrictions on existing or past partners, except for the past winners of HCLTech Grant.

-Winner organization(s) and 25 lakhs Runner Up whose proposed project is complete in all respects by 31st March 2023 is/are eligible to apply.
+Winner organization/ Runner-ups whose proposed project is complete in all respects by 31st March 2024 is/are eligible to apply.

 Yes.
 There are no restrictions on past participants unless declared a winner.